Vaginal Birth After Cesarean (VBAC)

 Pregnancy, labor, and delivery are different for every woman and difficult to predict.
 Even if your first pregnancy required a cesarean, the next one may not.
-The likelihood of a successful vaginal birth after cesarean (VBAC) is influenced by various factors.
-Usually a combination of factors affects how well or poorly a trial of labor goes.
+The likelihood of a successful vaginal birth after cesarean (VBAC) is influenced by many things.
+Usually a combination of things affects how well or poorly a trial of labor goes.

 Your chances of a successful VBAC are best when: 1

 - Your previous cesarean was not done for stalled labor.

 - You do not have the same condition that led to a previous cesarean (such as a breech , or feet-down, fetus).